Loading...

 How to consume Coffee With Milk And Sugar, Mixed Nuts without glucose spikes

-Add a source of protein, like a boiled egg or a small piece of cheese, to your snack to help stabilize your blood sugar levels.
+Add a source of protein to your breakfast, such as a boiled egg or Greek yogurt, to help stabilize blood sugar levels.

 healthspan-mbl